kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

   <figcaption></figcaption>
 </figure>

-Exhausted, we reach the end of the trail at 12:10pm.
-We are thankful for having arrived.
-We head to *Koguchi* to find food.
+Exhausted, we reach the end of the trail at 12:10pm, thankful for having arrived.
+We continue to *Koguchi* to find food.

-Today, at some point we were pessimistic, then optimistic, then surprised, then hopeful, now satisfied.
-We made it.

-I wonder whether we would have the energy to do the next trail right after, the *Ogumotori-goe* (大雲取越), which was known in ancient times as *Dogiri-zaka* (胴切坂), or *"body-breaking slope"*.
-Nothing less than a sudden 800 meters ascend in the first 5 kilometers.
+*"I wonder whether we would have the energy to do the next trail right after, the Ogumotori-goe (大雲取越)?"*, the fleeting thought crosses my mind.
+In ancient times, it was known as *Dogiri-zaka* (胴切坂), or *"body-breaking slope"*.
+It's nothing less than a sudden 800 meters ascend in the first 5 kilometers.

 Do I have the energy to do the second trail?
 Probably yes.
 Can my knees sustain a *body-breaking slope*?
 Certainly not.
 Everything hurts.
 I am destroyed, I'm tired, but I'm happy.